idafchev/Ring0x00/_posts/2024-01-03-Decompile_python.md

 Re-compile CPython to dump byte code at `PyEval_EvalFrameDefault()`.
 This function executes the python byte-code, therefore it should be in a state after pyarmor protections.
 To understand CPython source code and how to compile it I highly recommend checking [CPython source code guide](https://realpython.com/cpython-source-code-guide/).
 And for the necessary modifications I recommend [this youtube video](https://youtu.be/1Q6Mti0mRao?t=3075) and [FLARE-ON9-Chal11_Unpacking-Pyarmor](https://github.com/levanvn/FLARE-ON9-Chal11_Unpacking-Pyarmor) (but also check the other links in the Resources section).

-For the purpose of analyzing python scripts which are not protected by pyarmor, but you just can't decompile, you could modify CPython to print the contents of strings, byte-strings, etc. every time they're initialized, used or changed.
+This approach can also be used for scripts you can't decompile.
+You could modify CPython to print the contents of strings (or other data types) every time they're initialized, used or changed.
 String objects and their methods are defined in `unicodeobject.c`.

-I made my own custom python interpreter by modifying all relevand methonds in `unicodeobject.c` to print the string.
-Depending on the data type you could print the data directly, or you might have to convert it first using the appropriate methods:
+I made my own custom python interpreter by modifying all relevand methonds in `unicodeobject.c` to print the string object contents after every operation.
+Depending on the data type you could print the string directly, or you might have to convert it first using the appropriate methods:
 ```c
 printf("STRING: %.*s\n", (int)size, s);
 printf("STRING: %s\n", PyUnicode_DATA(PyUnicode_FromObject(unicode_obj)));